-In July 2013, Postmaster General Patrick Donahoe told the House Oversight and Government Reform Committee that the current business model does not allow the USPS to adapt to changes in the marketplace and that it lacks the legal authority to make the changes necessary to achieve long-term financial stability.
-Urging Congress to pass postal reform, Donahoe declared the need for savings of $20 billion by 2016 and presented components of the USPS 5-Year Plan to accomplish this:
+In July 2013, Postmaster General Patrick Donahoe told the House Oversight and Government Reform Committee that the current business model does not allow the US Postal Service to adapt to changes in the marketplace and that it lacks the legal authority to make the changes necessary to achieve long-term financial stability.
+Urging Congress to pass postal reform, Donahoe declared the need for savings of $20 billion by 2016 and presented components of the USPS Five-Year Plan to accomplish this:

 Both the House and Senate introduced postal reform legislation in 2013.
 The House version, The Postal Reform Act of 2013 (H.R.
 2748) focused on cutting operating costs by reducing services (ending Saturday delivery of mail, ending door delivery), facilities (closing under-used post offices and mail processing facilities), and workers.
 The Senate version (S. 1486) restructured the retirement prefunding requirement.